lrhm/cifar-classification/README.md

 # Cifar classification with [Maté 🧉](https://github.com/ilex-paraguariensis/yerbamate)
 A simple cifar classification task with 30 ViTs and CNNs.
 All the ViT models are sourced from [lucidrains vit-pytorch](https://github.com/lucidrains/vit-pytorch) repository.
-This project requires pytorch, pytorch-lightning, and [Maté 🧉](https://github.com/ilex-paraguariensis/yerbamate) supports pretrained models from any installed python package, for example torchvision and huggingface models.
+This project requires pytorch, pytorch-lightning, and [Maté 🧉](https://github.com/ilex-paraguariensis/yerbamate).
+Maté 🧉 supports pretrained models from any installed python package, for example torchvision and huggingface models.
+You can also use Maté 🧉 to train your own models.
+Maté 🧉 is a simple wrapper around pytorch-lightning, so you can use any pytorch-lightning trainer arguments.
+Maté 🧉 also supports distributed training, so you can train your models on multiple GPUs.
+Maté 🧉 is still in development, so please report any bugs or feature requests.

 # Getting started